booktrackerGirl/Data-wrangling-and-analysis/Goggle Scholar Search/About.md

-This section deals with my work on analyzing Google Scholar searches.
+This section deals with my work on Google Scholar searches.